Module: search#

 psi_imgslist

-A list of psi images.
+A list of psi images as numpy arrays.

 phi_imgslist

-A list of phi images.
+A list of phi images as numpy arrays.

 zeroed_timeslist